rbisdorff/Digraph3/docSphinx/tutorial.rst

     Total: 29
     execution time: 0 sec. and 2 millisec.

-Reading in the result of the :code:`perrinMIS`, stored in a file called by default :code:`curd.dat`, may be operated with the :py:func:`digraphs.Digraph.readPerrinMisset` method.
+Reading in the result of the :code:`perrinMIS` shell command, stored in a file called by default :code:`curd.dat`, may be operated with the :py:func:`digraphs.Digraph.readPerrinMisset` method.

 >>> c12.readPerrinMisset(file='curd.dat')
 >>> c12.misset